Mamadi Camará (footballer, born 2003)

-Mamadi Caba Camará (born 31 December 2003) is a Bissau-Guinean professional footballer who plays as an attacking midfielder and winger for club Reading and the Guinea-Bissau national team.
+Mamadi Caba Camará (born 31 December 2003) is a Bissau-Guinean professional footballer who plays as an attacking midfielder, for TFF 1.
+Lig club Kayserispor and the Guinea-Bissau national team.

 Career

 After playing youth football for C.D.
 Feirense, he joined Reading in 2020.
 He made his debut as a substitute in a 1–0 FA Cup defeat away to Luton Town on 9 January 2021.
 On 3 February 2021, Camará signed his first professional contract with Reading, until the summer of 2022.
 He scored his first goal for Reading in a 4–0 win over Millwall in the EFL Cup on 8 August 2023.

 At the beginning of the 2024–25 season, he was given a starting place in Reading's first match of the season away to Birmingham City in place of Femi Azeez.

+On 5 May 2026, Reading announced that Camará would leave the club once his contract expires on 30 June 2026.

+In July 2026 it was confirmed that Camará had joined TFF 1.
+Lig club Kayserispor.

 International career

 Camará received his first call-up for Guinea-Bissau national football team for the friendlies against Angola and Equatorial Guinea on 23 and 26 March 2022.
 Camará made his debut for Guinea-Bissau on 23 March 2022 against Equatorial Guinea with a man-of-the-match performance.